marcopeereboom/acdb/README.md

 # Amazon Cloud Drive Backup - acdb

-This repo contains the building blocks and a simple tar like tool to create deduplicated backups on Amazon Cloud Drive.
+This repo contains the building blocks and a simple tar like tool to create encrypted and deduplicated backups on Amazon Cloud Drive.

 The repo has the following pieces:
   - acd - Amazon Cloud Drive REST API implementation